ecnepsnai/web/README.md

 [![Releases](https://img.shields.io/github/release/ecnepsnai/web/all.svg?style=flat-square)](https://github.com/ecnepsnai/web/releases)
 [![LICENSE](https://img.shields.io/github/license/ecnepsnai/web.svg?style=flat-square)](https://github.com/ecnepsnai/web/blob/master/LICENSE)

-Package web is a sophisticated HTTP server for sophisticated Golang applications.
+Package web is a HTTP server for Golang applications.

 It is suitable for both front-end and back-end use, being able to deliver static content, act as a REST-ful JSON server, and as a WebSocket server.

-It includes simple controls to allow for user authentication with contextual data being available in every request.
+It includes simple controls to allow for user authentication with contextual data being available in every request, and provides simple per-user rate-limiting.

 # Documentation & Examples